Skip to main content

 • Half a week’s pay for each such year of employment not falling within either of the above.

-The maximum number of service years to be taken into account is 20 and the maximum amount of a week’s pay is £643 as of 6 April 2023.
-Applying the above calculation, the maximum redundancy payment is £19,290 as of 6 April 2023.
+The maximum number of service years to be taken into account is 20 and the maximum amount of a week’s pay is capped at a rate which increases each April (see here for the current rate).

 In practice, many employers choose to make “enhanced” redundancy payments.
 If such payments are calculated using the statutory redundancy payment formula with permitted uplifts they will not be discriminatory on grounds of age.
 Other schemes that include age or length of service criteria as factors in calculating a redundancy payment may need to be objectively justified.